 These waffles will make you ditch the frozen boxed waffles.
-They are crispy, buttery, and so delicious, yet they are only 81 calories and 2 WW SP each.
+They are crispy, buttery, and so delicious.
 Even better, these Greek yogurt waffles freeze well and can be reheated in the toaster like a traditional freezer waffle.
 If you are looking for a new family waffle recipe, this is for you.

 Dash Mini Waffle Maker Recipe